-Upon receipt of a signed justification for a sole source, the Purchasing Department shall make a determination, through a review of the material and appropriate market research.
-If it is determined that more than one source is present in the market, the Department will provide the requesting department with a written market research summary and a recommendation on the appropriate procurement process to follow.
-If the Purchasing Department determines that there is only one source, and competition is not available, and the dollar value of the action is less than \$65,000; the Purchasing Department, with the support of, and in collaboration with the requesting department, will negotiate a contract with the vendor that represents the best interest of the City, including terms and conditions, and price.
+Upon receipt of a signed Sole Source Approval Request Form, the Purchasing Department shall make a determination, through a review of the material and appropriate market research.
+If it is determined that more than one source is present in the market, the Purchasing Department will provide the requesting department with a recommendation on the appropriate procurement process to follow.
+If the Purchasing Department determines that there is only one source, and competition is not available, and the dollar value of the action is less than \$65,000, the Purchasing Department, with the support of, and in collaboration with the requesting department, will negotiate a contract with the vendor that represents the best interest of the City, including terms and conditions, and price.
 The Purchasing Department will then issue the appropriate contract award, subject to the applicable authorization levels.